 The National School Lunch Act and the Free and Reduced Lunch Plan Expansion provide nutritionally balanced, low-cost or free meals to millions of children each and every school day.
 Two hundred minutes of physical education is also required for every 10 days of school (20 minutes per day).
 We have set even higher goals for school nutrition and activity in Washington, D.C., with the D.C.
 Healthy Schools Act, which is still failing to reach full implementation.

 Start a Chapter

 KiPOW! has been successfully replicated in Irvine, CA, with plans to expand underway in New York, NY; Oakland, CA; Dallas and Toronto.
-It was always envisioned that this model would succeed in any community with dedicated undergraduate and health professional mentors to provide volunteer energy, and with elementary and middle school students in need.
+It was always envisioned that this model would succeed in any community with dedicated undergraduate and health professional mentors to provide volunteer energy, and with elementary and middle school students experiencing material poverty.
 To learn more about starting KiPOW! in your community, contact Michele Mietus-Snyder, M.D., and learn more about our program.

 How Nutrition Can Build an Army to Protect Us Against COVID-19

 We can help our bodies keep COVID-19 at bay when we eat lots of colorful, fiber-rich veggies to help cultivate a healthy microbiome — the network of bacteria, viruses, parasites and fungi, found primarily in the gut — according to recent studies noted in an article by KiPOW.